shader-slang/slang/docs/proposals/004-initialization.md

 ## Automatic Synthesis of Default-Initializer

 If a `struct` type is determined to be default-initializable but a default constructor isn't explicitly provided by the user, the Slang compiler should synthesize such a constructor for the type.
-The synthesis logic should be recursively invoke defualt initialization on all members.
+The synthesis logic should be recursively invoke default initializer on all members.

 ## Automatic Synthesis of `IDefaultInitializable` Conformance